TABLE OF CONTENTS

 Airmeet currently supports streaming on Youtube & Facebook and streams into another platform using custom RTMP.

-Note: Branding comes under Business, Appsumo & Enterprise plans.
+Note: Branding comes under Social Webinar, Appsumo & Conference plans.

-j) Manage Recordings: This option allows you to manage or download event recordings.
+Manage or download session recordings.
 You can download the recordings or share the links of your recordings after the session is completed.

-Note: HD+ resolution recording is only available Business, Appsumo & Enterprise plans, on a the free plan the event organizer gets an SD resolution of recording.
+Note: HD+ resolution recording is only available Social Webinar, Appsumo & Conference plans, on a free plan the event organizer gets an SD resolution of recording.